tavetisyan95/art_web_app/README.md

 - **Epochs**.
 This is the number of epochs that CopycatCNN trains the stolen model for.
 - **Number of queries**.
 This parameter corresponds to `nb_stolen` of ART's `CopycatCNN` class.
 It effectively determines the size of the training set for the stolen classifier.

-After you are done, just click `Run a CopycatCNN attack`.
+After you are done, just click `Run a CopycatCNN Attack`.
 You will once again see two sets of performance metrics:

 ` **Metrics of the victim model**.
 These are the performance metrics of the victim model that CopycatCNN tried to steal against the clean test set.
 ` **Metrics of the stolen model**.
 These are the performance metrics of the stolen model against the clean test set.